-The annual Rushcart weekend in Saddleworth will be held over the bank holiday weekend of 22nd and 23rd of August 2020.
+The annual Rushcart weekend in Saddleworth is usually held over the August bank holiday weekend.

 This ancient festival involves a cart being dragged through the villages of Saddleworth by teams of Morris Men for two days.
 This cart carries a 14-foot high stack of moorland rushes weighing two-tons, that are being transported to St Chad’s church in Uppermill, where traditionally they were used as flooring to keep the church warm during the colder months.

 Oh, and a Morris man balances on the top for the entire time.

 It’s actually a really fun weekend and includes a lot of singing and music, a lot of dancing, with Morris Men (and Women) visiting from all over the country, and there’s a touch of gurning thrown in for good measure.

 Details of where you could view the Rushcart and enjoy the Morris Dancing in 2019 are as follows:

 It is anticipated 2020 will follow a similar format, this will be updated when more information is published: